Peleg/refry/README.md

 # refry

-refry is a [Redux](https://github.com/reactjs/react-redux) extension which creates simple interfaces for your React components' to interact with your RESTful API.
+refry is a [Redux](https://github.com/reactjs/react-redux) extension which creates simple interfaces for your React components to interact with your RESTful API.

 refry automatically fetches your components' data dependencies on